bijonguha/SIEMENS-SUBMISSION/README.md

 ### Goal / Objective:

-To build Machine learning models that can predict the GT Compressor decay state coefficient and GT Turbine decay state coefficient.
+To build Machine learning models that can predict the GT Compressor decay state coefficient.

 ### Outcome: